tj90241/salt-openstack/README.md

 A SaltStack repository for configuring an opinionated OpenStack cluster.

+## Planning and Base OS Install

+An OpenStack cloud is a complex piece of infrastructure, and the additional components which form a full `salt-openstack` cluster by no means make this any less complex.
+There's no canonical way to deploy a `salt-openstack`
+cluster: you may have as few or many infrastructure roles as you like (e.g., a host for every role, or a condensed, low-footprint install where one or a few infrastructure hosts serve many roles).

+As a starting point, we recommend installing a development cluster where all hosts are provisioned on the same subnet, in the same DNS domain, and where each host serves a dedicated, specific role.
+Although this may not be an effective use of resources, or result in an environment in which it is easy to to author effective security policies (as all hosts live in the same subnet), you will be able to hit the ground running and avoid complex deployment issues until you are more familiar with the `salt-openstack` cluster topology.

+To begin, install [Debian GNU/Linux](https://www.debian.org/) as you normally would on a set of hosts to be used with `salt-openstack`.
+Below are the roles of a `salt-openstack` cluster and suggested hostnames to use as a starting
+point:

+ * PyPI server: `devpi`
+ * Salt Master: `salt`

 ## Bootstrapping the Salt Master

 Install Debian GNU/Linux 10 ("buster") on a host which is destined to become